upstream-se/guidebook-draft/docs/meta/reader-tree-meta-tree.md

 - Present definitions and models.
 - Develop arguments and analyses.
 - Structure the discipline into coherent conceptual areas.
-- Provide a canonical reading progression through the primary tree.
+- Provide canonical traversal through the primary hierarchy.

-The Reader Tree is the guidebook proper.
+The Reader Tree constitutes the guidebook proper.
 Its structure expresses the decomposition of the discipline.

-Graph links and complementary material appear contextually, as defined in the Information Architecture.
+Graph links and complementary material appear contextually, as governed by structural and editorial rules.

----

-## The Meta Tree
+## The meta tree

 The Meta Tree governs the construction of the guidebook as an artifact.